Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * `mapping(address => mapping(IStrategy => uint256)) public operatorShares`: Tracks the current balance of shares an Operator is delegated according to each strategy.
 Updated by both the `StrategyManager` and `EigenPodManager` when a Staker's delegatable balance changes.
     * Because Operators are delegated to themselves, an Operator's own restaked assets are reflected in these balances.
     * A similar mapping exists in the `StrategyManager`, but the `DelegationManager` additionally tracks beacon chain ETH delegated via the `EigenPodManager`.
 The "beacon chain ETH" strategy gets its own special address for this mapping: `0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`.
-* `uint256 public withdrawalDelayBlocks`:
+* `uint256 public minWithdrawalDelayBlocks`:
     * As of M2, this is 50400 (roughly 1 week)
-    * Stakers must wait this amount of time before a withdrawal can be completed
+    * For all strategies including native beacon chain ETH, Stakers at minimum must wait this amount of time before a withdrawal can be completed.
+    To withdraw a specific strategy, it may require additional time depending on the strategy's withdrawal delay.
+See `strategyWithdrawalDelayBlocks` below.
+* `mapping(IStrategy => uint256) public strategyWithdrawalDelayBlocks`:
+    * This mapping tracks the withdrawal delay for each strategy.
+This mapping value only comes into affect if `strategyWithdrawalDelayBlocks[strategy] > minWithdrawalDelayBlocks`.
+Otherwise, `minWithdrawalDelayBlocks` is used.
 * `mapping(bytes32 => bool) public pendingWithdrawals;`:
     * `Withdrawals` are hashed and set to `true` in this mapping when a withdrawal is initiated.
 The hash is set to false again when the withdrawal is completed.
 A per-staker nonce provides a way to distinguish multiple otherwise-identical withdrawals.